falcaop/OnlineStore/README.md

 Furthermore, there were developed medium to high fidelity mockups for all major app screens.
 These can be found [here](https://www.figma.com/file/iVZQMGcoJsFiGn5aPwzvxx/Prototipos?type=design&node-id=1%3A14&t=P3IddQNjZLe303y2-1).

   ## 3. Comments About the Code
-  This project was developed using the JavaScript framework Vue 3 for building the user interface and Vite as a build tool
+  This project was developed using the JavaScript framework Vue 3 together with the build tool Vite to build the user interface, the server engine Node.js along with the Express framework to run the API, and the NoSQL database service MongoDB together with the Mongoose library to store long term data.

   The project structure is organized into the following main sections:
   - **/src/assets:** files that can be imported througout the code whenever necessary